amuthanarulraj/course-search/course-app/README.md

 2. Run `npm start`.
 3. The Course App should be accessible at `http://localhost:3000`.

+### Run with PWA

+For PWA to work follow below instructions.

+1. Run `npm i`.
+2. Run `npm run build`.
+3. Run `npm server -s build`.
+4. The Course App should be accessible at `http://localhost:3000`.

 ## Available Scripts

 In the project directory, you can run: